Feel Like An Outcast No More!

 I’ve tried everything to get through to my family and nothing works.
 How will counselling help?

 Counselling can help you feel more in control of the one thing you can control – yourself.
-You can learn to be more confident setting healthy limits with family, and standing up for them, no matter the opposition.
+You can learn to be more confident setting healthy limits with family, and standing up for those boundaries, no matter the opposition.
 I will also help you identify your allies, and to build relationships with supportive individual family members, where possible.

 Or You May Wonder: